Learning

 More information about our core principles for teaching and learning can be found here

-We focus all of our CPD and training with vulnerable students as the starting point, recognising that what works for those who find learning the most difficult also works for all students.
+We focus all of our CPD and training with vulnerable students as the starting point, recognising that what works for those who find learning the most difficult will benefit all students.
 Quality first teaching will continue to remain at the heart of what we do as a school.
-At The Cherwell School all of our curriculum and teaching work is driven by the Curriculum, Assessment and Teaching policy
+At The Cherwell School all of our curriculum and teaching work is driven by the Curriculum, Assessment and Teaching policy.

 Homework